dschnare/Protocol-Kit/README.md

-Property-Kit
+Protocol-Kit
 ===============

-Property Kit is a simple, convenient and EcmaScript 3 compliant property construction API for JavaScript.
+Protocol Kit is a simple, convenient and EcmaScript 3 compliant protocol testing API for JavaScript.

 Supports Nodejs, Bower, AMD and loading as a global browser `<script>`.